nightscout/trio-docs/docs/EN/index.md

 Before starting with Open-iAPS, you should evaluate your closed-loop options:

 * Commercial systems such as Medtronic, Tandem IQ or Omnipod 5
-* Other open source applications like Loop and AndroidAPS
+* Other open-source applications like Loop and AndroidAPS

 Open-iAPS is not approved by any health care authority.
 You are building and running this system at your own risk.